Welcome Home Veterans Celebration

 - A closing dinner at Oak Grove Gaming on Saturday evening takes place in a beautiful room overlooking the racetrack.

 - CMA Male Vocalist of the Year, Grammy Award Winner and American Patriot Lee Greenwood will perform at the amphitheater at Oak Grove Gaming.
-Local favorites Music 4 Mercy will open for Greenwood.
-Tickets will be available soon on Ticketmaster.
+Local favorites Music for Mercy will open for Greenwood.
+Buy tickets now or at the gate.

-Tickets are available for all events except the Lee Greenwood concerts at www.welcomehomeveteranscelebration.com.
+Tickets for all events except the Lee Greenwood concert are available at www.welcomehomeveteranscelebration.com.